 Workers’ Comp Claims For Arthritis and Degenerative Disc Disease

 Workers’ compensation laws require employers to carry policies with insurance companies that cover employees’ work-related injuries.
 Workers’ compensation coverage is usually available regardless of employer culpability or the employee’s prior physical condition.
 Therefore, injuries aggravated or accelerated by your work injury are compensable under workers compensation.

 The basic legal eligibility requirements for any workers’ compensation claim are:

 - That an employee suffers a work-related physical or mental injury

-Given the time limitations surrounding the filing of a workers’ compensation claim against your employer, it is important to act promptly.
-Speak to an experienced workers’ compensation attorney about how an aggravation of your pre-existing injury will affect your workers’ compensation claim.
-We here at Krasno, Krasno, and Owundinjo have a team of experienced lawyers that would love to help you with your claim.
-Please contact us via our website or by calling (866) 948-9088.
-We will charge you no fee, unless we win.
+Given the time limitations surrounding the filing of a workers’ compensation claim against your employer, it is important to act promptly and before medical bills start piling up.
+Speak to an experienced workers’ compensation attorney for free legal advice on how your work injury or the aggravation of a pre-existing condition will affect your claim.